All Saints’, Lydd – the Inspiration for Our 2025 Christmas Card

 Standing proudly above the flat expanse of Romney Marsh, All Saints Church dominates the skyline.
 At 199 feet long, it is the longest parish church in Kent, and its soaring 132-foot tower can be seen for miles around.
 Built to the glory of God and as a statement of local pride, it remains one of the most impressive parish churches in the country.

-A place of worship has stood here for over a thousand years, and fragments of 8th-century Saxon masonry are still visible in the church’s walls - the oldest surviving stonework on the Marsh.
 Most of what visitors see today dates from the 13th century, when Lydd was a thriving town within the Cinque Ports Confederation, supplying ships to defend the realm.

-Visitors enter through grand double west doors - a rare feature for a parish church, shared by only two others in England.
-Inside, the space feels almost cathedral-like, with soaring arches, great pillars, and a sense of light and majesty.
+Visitors enter through grand cathedral-like double west doors - a rare feature for a parish church, shared by only two others in England.
+Inside, the space feels cavernous, with soaring arches, great pillars, and a sense of light and majesty.
 Among its many treasures is a Neoclassical sculpture by John Flaxman, one of Britain’s finest artists, as well as medieval brasses, monuments, and a beautiful octagonal kingpost roof.

 The church’s chapels and chancel contain fine examples of medieval craftsmanship, including stone altars and a rare double piscina carved into the wall, where sacred vessels were once washed.
 Every corner reveals a story of faith and artistry across the centuries.